15th Finchley

 One other thing that was introduced during the year was the B.A.R.S.O.T.Y.
 Award to the ‘Best All Round Scout Of The Year’.
 Gary Pruden was the first recipient.

 Another party at ‘Utopia’ on New Year’s Eve brought a very successful year to a close.
-Fancy dress was essential and the hall was filled with lots of people in original costumes.
-In addition to dancing there were games and amusing competitions to keep everyone happy.
+Fancy Dress was essential and the hall was filled with lots of people in original costumes.
+In addition to the dancing there were games and amusing competitions to keep everyone happy.

 Seven days later (7th January 1950) ‘Utopia’ was the setting for another party.
 IHQ had asked the Group to hold another party for overseas Scouters and on this occasion 23 countries were represented.